lucasoliveirabs/AutoNFT-X/README.md

-**This repository contains only the documentation for AutoNFT-X solution**, including component diagram and configuration requirements. <br>The actual codebase is not included in this repository **due to its proprietary nature as a commercial project.**
+This repository contains only the documentation for AutoNFT-X solution, including component diagram and configuration requirements. <br>The actual codebase is not included in this repository due to its proprietary nature as a commercial project.

 # About